Neuropathy

 Parkinson Disease

 Parkinson’s disease affects the part of the brain that controls muscle movement.
-The exact cause of this disease is not known, but there is a notable decrease in a chemical called dopamine in the brains of people with Parkinson’s.
-There is no cure for Parkinson’s, but it often progresses slowly and the signs can be managed.
+The exact cause of this disease is not known, but there is a notable decrease in a chemical called dopamine people with Parkinson’s.
+There is no cure for Parkinson’s, but it often progresses slowly and the symptoms may be helped managed.

 Signs